 I remember being little and baking Santa’s cookies.
 It was the most important thing I made all year.
 And I was so excited about it.

 If you still can’t contain the inner craft goddess, and find making plain cookies just isn’t enough.
 Well, I understand that.

 For this part of the recipe, I melted chocolate chips and dipped half the cookies in the melty chocolate.
 Oh man.
 This was sooooo good.
 If you have a party coming up, bake the cookies a day ahead, cool them overnight, and dip them in the morning.
 They’ll set up and be perfect for the party.
 Put them on a tray lined with parchment paper and they’ll cool to perfection with no sticking.

 I know what you’re asking.
 How’d I do the chocolate part?

 So easy.
 I have a chocolate melting pot purchased from QVC pretty close to 15 years ago.
 My best friend and I bought them at the same time, so we each had one.
 We were talking on the phone watching David (OMG I love David) on QVC together and that chocolate pot came on.
 We both ordered one right away.
 She’s been gone for almost 6 years now, and I think of her every time I see that chocolate pot.
 And I instantly feel close to her when I use it.

 Unfortunately QVC doesn’t carry them anymore.
 But…..Michael’s has something similar.
 Here’s the Wilton Chocolate pot they sell.
-Target has something you can use to melt chocolate as well.
-It’s twenty bucks well spent.
+It’s money well spent.
 Believe me.
 You’ll never scorch or have your chocolate seize on you ever again.
 It’s not exactly tempering and it will bloom over time, but if you dip the morning of your party, the cookies will be perfect.

 Since it’s Christmas, I couldn’t resist those cute little Peppermint Candy Canes.
 Just.
 So.
 Cute.
 So I got a little crazy and made this.